jqueguiner-gladia/gladia/src/venv-builder/README.md

 ## Usage

-Before building any custom environment be sure to be in the `venv-builder` folder.
+Before building any custom environment, be sure to be in the `venv-builder` folder.

 usages:
 * To build every custom envs : `python create_custom_envs.py`